besiankrasniqi/dwgs-backend/README.md

 ### Step 3

-Go to the root folder and run: `npm i`
+Go to the root folder and install packages: `npm i`

 ### Step 4

-Go to the root folder and run: `node app.js`
+Go to the root folder and start the server: `node app.js`

 ***Note:** The server is going to start and listen on port: **5001**